Geocodio/docs/source/hipaa/index.html.md

           "margin_of_error": 12,
           "percentage": 0
         },
-        "In family households: In male householder, no wife present, family": {
+        "In family households: In male householder, no spouse present, family": {
-          "value": 116,
+          "value": 112,
-          "margin_of_error": 138,
+          "margin_of_error": 144,
-          "percentage": 0.071
+          "percentage": 0.062
         },
-        "In family households: In male householder, no wife present, family: Relatives": {
+        "In family households: In male householder, no spouse present, family: Relatives": {
-          "value": 116,
+          "value": 110,
-          "margin_of_error": 138,
+          "margin_of_error": 144,
-          "percentage": 1
+          "percentage": 0.982
         },
-        "In family households: In male householder, no wife present, family: Nonrelatives": {
+        "In family households: In male householder, no spouse present, family: Nonrelatives": {
-          "value": 0,
+          "value": 2,
-          "margin_of_error": 12,
+          "margin_of_error": 5,
-          "percentage": 0
+          "percentage": 0.018
         },
-        "In family households: In female householder, no husband present, family": {
+        "In family households: In female householder, no spouse present, family": {
-          "value": 110,
+          "value": 148,
-          "margin_of_error": 73,
+          "margin_of_error": 95,
-          "percentage": 0.068
+          "percentage": 0.082
         },
-        "In family households: In female householder, no husband present, family: Relatives": {
+        "In family households: In female householder, no spouse present, family: Relatives": {
-          "value": 110,
+          "value": 138,
-          "margin_of_error": 73,
+          "margin_of_error": 86,
-          "percentage": 1
+          "percentage": 0.932
         },
-        "In family households: In female householder, no husband present, family: Nonrelatives": {
+        "In family households: In female householder, no spouse present, family: Nonrelatives": {
-          "value": 0,
+          "value": 10,
-          "margin_of_error": 12,
+          "margin_of_error": 16,
-          "percentage": 0
+          "percentage": 0.068
         },
         "In nonfamily households": {
-          "value": 1742,
+          "value": 1865,
-          "margin_of_error": 200,
+          "margin_of_error": 234,
-          "percentage": 0.518
+          "percentage": 0.509
         }
       },
       "Marital status": {